-Once you’ve completed a screen-time audit, it’s time to look at the results and identify where changes should be made.
+Once you’ve completed a screen-time audit, it’s time to look at the results, identify where changes should be made and determine how much screen time members of your family can engage in each day.
 Again, this should be done together as a family, as there may be some compromises to be made.
 Consider setting up family screen time rules, and ensure that all members of the family stick to them.
 Some ideas for setting rules are:

 - Decide how much TV is allowed during the week versus the weekends.